 The First Ever Paget's Awareness Day!

 Through research, including that funded by the Paget’s Association, there has been great progress in alleviating the effects of the condition.
 There is, however, still much more to be done.
 It has been estimated that as few as 7% of those who have x-ray evidence of Paget’s disease actually come to medical attention.
-Wouldn’t it be great if we could find all those suffering in silence who are still to be diagnosed?
-This means that for every single case that is identified, there are many others still undiagnosed.
+Wouldn’t it be something if we could find all those suffering in silence who are still to have their condition acknowledged?
+This means that for every single case that is identified, there are many others still suffering.

 Official Launch of the Paget’s Patient Passport